 your town.
 I have seen several people doing this -- very effectively, I

-might add -- in the one case where the webmaster provided a Google
+might add -- where the webmaster provided a Google

 MyMaps of the TWYS.